liuqx315/Multiscale-pattern/doc/guide/source/mathematics/Butcher.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Butcher table number 18 for :func:`ARKodeSetIRKTableNum()`.
 This is the default 4th order implicit method.
+Here, the method is both A- and L-stable, although the embedding has reduced stability.

 .. math::